-With the Fed poised to continue rate hikes through the remainder of the year and potentially into next, we break down what it typically means for the markets and how investors may want to think about their portfolios.
+With the Fed poised to continue rate hikes through the remainder of the year, we break down what it typically means for the markets and how investors may want to think about their portfolios.

 The Fed sets the federal funds rate, which is the interest rate commercial banks charge each other to borrow money for a very short term—usually overnight.
 Typically, when the federal funds rate rises, it nudges interest rates for other bonds higher as well.
 And when interest rates go up, bond prices tend to fall.

 The effect isn’t the same across the board.
 A bond’s sensitivity to interest rate changes depends on various factors, including its maturity date and coupon.
 Generally, bonds with long maturities and low coupons are more sensitive to changes in interest rates.
 For investors looking to sell a bond before it reaches maturity, a rise in rates may mean they need to sell at a discount to face value to compete with newer, higher yielding bonds coming to market.

 However, for investors who buy and hold individual bonds to maturity—this is important—higher interest rates don’t matter much.
 After all, the market price of a bond doesn't matter if you’re not selling—you will still receive your principal back at maturity, as long as the issuer doesn’t default.